holochain/holochain/docs/specs/src/hwp_1_intro.md

 4. It is hard to maintain a unified dynamic shared state across a network (because of the constraints of physics).
 5. Since only local time is knowable -- non-local ordering is constructed by explicit reference.
 6. Agents always act based on their state -- data they can access locally.
-7. (non unified action & accountability for it?)
+7. Incorrect actions taken by an agent must harm only themself.
-8. protections from bad actions?
-Two levels...
+8. Two levels...
 Evolvable agreements... app updates and data migration. anti-fragility

 ### Detailed Axioms and Architectural Consequences